jlr2/IntroductionPaaS/kubernetes.md

 ### Exercise no. 3: Kubernetes
-&nbsp;&nbsp;&nbsp;The next level of our study of Paas is Kubernetes (K8S), an application container orchrestator .
-The study of K8S will be divides in the next sections:
+&nbsp;&nbsp;&nbsp;The next level of our study of Paas is Kubernetes (K8S), an **application container orchrestator** .
+The study of K8S will be divided in the next sections:
    1. Definition
    2. Resources
    3. minikube